upcoming offerings

 My name is Dev,

 My teaching is founded on the eight limb system of Aṣṭāṅga Yoga, with a heavy influence from the Ghosh and Iyengar lineages of teaching.
-I offer studio classes, workshops, retreats, and trainings.
+I offer studio classes, workshops, retreats, and teacher trainings.
 I aim to create a safe, loving, and supportive space for students of all kinds.
 Everyone is welcome in my classroom.

 Have questions?